Latest watering releases

 - Delivering to Gunbower Creek

-- Delivering flows through Mullaroo Creek at Lindsay Island
+- Delivering flows through Mullaroo Creek and Lindsay River

 Releases can include water delivered in Victoria by the Victorian Environmental Water Holder, Commonwealth Environmental Water Holder and the Murray-Darling Basin Authority (The Living Murray program).

 Environmental watering objectives may also be met by other water in the system (such as water for households, industry and farming).